THashimoto27/Diabetes_Datamining_Project/Diabetes.md

 ## 6-1.
 Stewise selection model

-The model tha we got from the setpwise selection in 3-1 is as follow:
+The model that we got from the stepwise selection in 3-1 is as follow:

 $$
 \begin{aligned}